Absence Management: Creating a Policy That Works

 Can I dismiss an employee for an unauthorised absence?

-As an unauthorised leave of absence isn't an act of gross misconduct, it wouldn't be wise to dismiss an employee for this reason.
+As an unauthorised leave of absence isn’t normally considered to be an act of gross misconduct, it wouldn't be wise to dismiss an employee for this reason.
 Especially if this is an isolated instance.

 If your employee has two years of service, and you dismissed them, they could put a claim against you for unfair dismissal.